Behavioral Health Centers of Excellence and the Future of Health

 I’m also guessing that many of you are seeing a series of light bulbs come on in the eyes of healthcare policy experts, health plan leaders, and medical providers – “If we don’t tackle the high morbidity and high cost of American’s with behavioral health disorders, stigma be damned, we won’t be able to fix the quality and cost problems in the U.S. healthcare system!”

-To prepare for this exciting new near future, the National Council for Behavioral Health is kicking off a six-month crowdsourcing effort to support the rapid evolution of America’s network of mental health and substance use provider organizations.
+To prepare for this exciting new near future, the National Council for Mental Wellbeing is kicking off a six-month crowdsourcing effort to support the rapid evolution of America’s network of mental health and substance use provider organizations.
 What is our aim?
 To help ensure behavioral health providers become deeply embedded in the emerging health delivery ecosystem through the vehicle of Behavioral Health Centers of Excellence (BHCOE).

 Let’s define some terms…